 Immigrant–serving organizations must form stronger coalitions with racial justice organizations, recognizing the shared goals and needs of the two movements.
 The history of coalition building between immigrant and racial justice organizations shows that such cooperation is not only possible but powerful.

-In The Immigrant Learning Center’s conference on uniting immigration with other social causes, Dr. Kim Tabari, Center for the Study of Immigrant Integration at the University of Southern California presented on the intersection of race and immigration.
+In The Immigrant Learning Center’s conference on uniting immigration with other social causes, Dr. Kim Tabari of the Center for the Study of Immigrant Integration at the University of Southern California presented on the intersection of race and immigration.
 The video is cued to start when she offers six strategies for collaborative action:

 - The Black Alliance for Just Immigration provides a wealth of information and resources for people seeking to learn and do more on this issue.